Skip to content ↓

 Over the years, I have been active in the preschools and schools my children attended, serving on the committees and the PTA.

-During my school years, I also actively volunteered in a national charitable organisation called Polish Humanitarian Action, which aims to alleviate human suffering and promote humanitarian values.
+During my school years, I also actively volunteered for a national charitable organisation called Polish Humanitarian Action, which aims to alleviate human suffering and promote humanitarian values.
 As part of this work, I organised social campaigns, facilitating college educational workshops addressing, e.g., tolerance, racism, diversity and inclusion.

 Over the past eight years, I have worked as a Business Simulations Manager and Executive Development Consultant at Cranfield University where, amongst other things, I design, and deliver business simulations to executives and master students.
 I love working at a University with a strong heritage in engineering, which continues to have an incredible international presence in Management and STEM research.
 Working at the University enabled me to undertake outreach work with colleges across three counties: Bedfordshire, Hertfordshire and Milton Keynes.
-The Schools Business Challenge I organised for many years brought management skills to 16-18-year-olds helping them connect studies with the industry.
-I enjoy working with students of all ages, from primary to master level.
+The Schools Business Challenge I organised for many years brought management skills to 16–18-year-olds, helping them connect studies with the industry.
+I enjoy working with students of all ages, from primary to Master's level.

 Governance and Management Arrangements